Updated: Feb 10

 Minimalist wedding cake ideas

-Minimalist Birthday Cakes
+Minimalist Birthday Cake

 Like wedding cakes minimalist birthday cakes are growing in popularity.
 There has been a rise in the preference for modern buttercream cakes over detailed fondant character cakes for birthdays in the last 5 years.